Wolff09/ProAlg/sheet5/README.md

 Installation
 ------------

 Install lp_solve seems to be a hassel.
-My favorite LP/ILP solver, the GLPK is also a standalone package which needs additional bindings to use with Python.
+The same is true for my favorite LP/ILP solver, the GLPK, since my favorite package manager, homebrew, is not willing to search for packages...

+In addition, both solvers need bindings to work with python.
-So we go along with cvxopt since it is a pure python implementation available throug pip.
-And it feels much more pythonic...
+So we use [cvxopt](http://cvxopt.org), a pure python implementation.

-So to install just type
+Not only the useage, but also the installation feels much more pythonic...

+Cvxop is available through pip, so just type the following:

 ```
 pip install cvxopt
-# or
+# or if you prefer
 easy_install cvxopt
 ```